Student-centric advice and objective recommendations

 - Have at least two years of full-time professional work experience (or one year if you have earned a master’s degree or higher)

-- Possess a valid driver’s license and six months of driving experience
+- Possess a valid driver’s license

-- Meet the physical fitness standards
+- Meet the physical fitness standards including vision, hearing and immunization requirements

 Application process

 The Special Agent Selection System (SASS) identifies the most mentally and physically capable applicants.
 The application process is rigorous and lengthy, typically taking at least one year to complete.
-Hare are the steps of the application process::
+Here are the steps of the application process::

 1. Application and Screening